 Procedure addresses situations where the fire alarm has sounded.
-A quick response situation it is very important identify the reason for the alarm pull.
+A quick response situation is very important to identify the reason for the alarm pull.

-- 1. Incident Coordinator will announce "Hold until further direction". - 2.
+- 1. The Incident Coordinator will announce "HOLD UNTIL FURTHER DIRECTIONS". - 2.
 School personnel will search for the cause of the alarm pull and initiate the appropriate procedure.
-(All Clear, Evacuate Buildings or CODE RED Lockdown)
+(All Clear, Evacuate Buildings or CODE RED Lock-down)